 The funding will be repaid over 15 years after completion of Origin 1, commencing no sooner than the third fiscal year of consecutive revenues from a commercial plant, but no later than March 2028.
 The maximum amount to be repaid by the Company under the R&D Agreement is 1.25 times the actual funding received, subject to the following repayment ceiling formula.
 Repayment of the funding will be reduced by 50% if the Company begins construction before December 31, 2024 of one or more commercial plants that operate in Canada, with costs exceeding \$500.0 million (in Canadian dollars), and the plants being constructed and operational within 30 months of the final investment decision, as defined in the R&D Agreement.
 Once begun, repayments will be paid annually by April of each year through March 31, 2037.
 Payments will be determined by a formula of the funded amount based on the fiscal year gross business revenue, as defined in the R&D Agreement.
-The Company received \$8.1 million and zero during the three months ended March 31, 2024 and 2023, respectively.
-Also, the Company recorded a liability for the amount received of \$15.3 million and \$7.3 million at March 31, 2024 and December 31, 2023, respectively, on the condensed consolidated balance sheets in Canadian government research and development program liability.
+The Company received \$0.0 million and \$8.1 million and \$8.1 million and \$8.1 million and \$8.2023, respectively, and zero during the three and six months ended June 30, 2024 respectively, and zero during the three and six months ended June 30, 2023 related to the eligible expenditures incurred before March 31, 2023.
+The Company recorded a liability for the amount received of \$15.1 million and \$7.3 million at June 30, 2024 and December 31, 2023, respectively, on the unaudited condensed consolidated balance sheets in Canadian government research and development program liability.